Walexxyy1/TestPushingToRepo/README.md

 ```
 Open the project on visual studio

-## Adding file
+## Adding configuratin file
-In the root directory of the application, make sure to add the Web.config file wherein you will input your app settings like the database connectionstring
+In the root directory of the application, make sure to add the Web.config file that contains settings and configurations for the application

 ## Running The App
 Click on the play button of the visual studio